anotherFeng/react-redux-sandbox/README.md

-# redux-tinder
+# react-redux-library
-A tinder clone using react and redux.
+A redux test app